 Always move the tractor if the ground underneath it is bare.

 You Need Flat Ground: Make sure you only use the tractor on flat ground.
-Bumpy ground is not ideal for tractors because it can leave gaps which the chickens might escape from.
+The bumpy ground is not ideal for tractors because it can leave gaps which the chickens might escape from.

-Close It on Snow Days: On very harsh winter days, we keep the girls in their coop/pen.
+Close It on Snow Days: We keep the girls in their coop/pen on concise winter days.
 We think it would be too cold for them to be out in the snow.

-Check for Eggs: Although we have a small nesting box at one end of the chicken tractor, some of the girls don’t like using it.
-So once you’ve moved the tractor check the grass to make sure there aren’t any hidden eggs!
+Check for Eggs: Although we have a small nesting box at one end of the chicken tractor, some girls don’t like using it.
+So once you’ve moved the tractor, check the grass to make sure there aren’t any hidden eggs!

-Clean Up The Food: Whilst you are searching for any hidden eggs, make sure there isn’t any pellets or other food on the floor because this will attract pests such as mice.
+Clean Up The Food: While searching for any hidden eggs, make sure there aren’t any pellets or other food on the floor because this will attract pests such as mice.

 Here is a great video I found showing what can happen to your grass without a chicken tractor!